 St Patrick's School

-St Patrick’s School continued to grow rapidly and the building of additional classrooms, (currently Years 1, 2 3 and 4) were completed and opened in 1975.
-In 1988, the current Administration Area was constructed, and 1993 saw the completion and opening of the purpose built Pre Primary Centre.
-The most recent Building Programme, including a new classroom, a dedicated Multi-Purpose Room for the Arts and LOTE, and a large Covered Area, was completed in 2004.
+St Patrick’s School continued to grow rapidly and the building of additional classrooms, (currently Years 1, 2, 3 and 4) were completed and opened in 1975.
+In 1988, the current Administration Area was constructed, and 1993 saw the completion and opening of the purpose-built Pre-Primary Centre.
+The most recent Building Programme, including a new classroom, a dedicated Multi-Purpose Room for the Arts, and a large Covered Area, was completed in 2004.
 The national BER program supported St Patrick’s with a build of a new library and administration block.
-Currently, the school is at stage 5 of the build with the re-development and refurbishment of the Pre Primary, Year One and toilet block area.
+More recently, the school completed the re-development and refurbishment of the Pre-Primary, Year One and toilet block area.

-St Patrick’s School is now a single stream school catering for children from Pre Primary through to Year 7.
-There are currently 178 children attending the school with a staff of 23 comprised of 13 teachers (full-time and part-time) and 10 non-teaching staff.
+St Patrick’s School now operates composite classes catering for children from Kindergarten through to Year 6.
+There are currently 84 children attending the school with a staff of 13 comprised of 7 teachers (full-time and part-time) and 6 non-teaching staff.
 The staff is hard working and committed to providing a high level of pastoral care and quality education to their students.
-The school’s Administration Team consists of the Principal and Assistant Principal (Administration), and this team is also supported by teacher leaders in the Junior and Senior clusters, (Years P/P-3 and Years 4-7).

 The crest is dominated by the symbol of the cross.
 This is the sign of our Christian faith – the “Victory of Christ”.
 It also acts as a reminder of the Gospel values that are taught, and lived within the school.